smenjas/chemistry-explorer/README.md

 - No dev tools except Git, an editor, and a web browser

 ## Goals
-- [ ] Show the periodic table of the elements
+- [x] Show the periodic table of the elements
+- [ ] Show details about each element